adrianHards/learning-rails/rails/react.md

 export default App;
 ```

-Restart both the Rails and React servers, each in a different terminal session:
+Restart both the Rails and React servers, each in a different terminal session starting with Rails:

 ```
+bin/rails s
 npm start
-bin/rails s
 ```

 And we're done!
 Check http://localhost:3000/ to see a list of your movies!